jsw7460/sb3_jax/README.md

 # Offline Baselines (JAX)

-Offline Baselines with JAX is a set of rimplementations of reinforcement learning algorithms in JAX.
+Offline Baselines with JAX is a set of implementations of reinforcement learning algorithms in JAX.

-This library is based on Stable Baselines (https://github.com/DLR-RM/stable-baselines3), and JAXRL (https://github.com/ikostrikov/jaxrl).
+This library is based on Stable Baselines 3 (https://github.com/DLR-RM/stable-baselines3), and JAXRL (https://github.com/ikostrikov/jaxrl).

 ## Implemented Algorithms